What accessible content is

 To meet these requirements, we are responsible for:

-- the content we create or commission and how it's published
+- any content we create or commission and how it's published

-- how the design or technical components of our websites work with that content
+- how we design technical components of our websites to work with service content

-To help us do this, we follow the Web Content Accessibility Guidelines (WCAG).
+To help us do this, we must follow the Web Content Accessibility Guidelines (WCAG).

-There's a difference between being legally compliant and having a service which works for our users.
+There's a difference between being legally compliant and having a service which works for people.

 Legal compliance is the bare minimum, but does not guarantee our service will work for all our users.